Mercury13/unicodia/develop.md

   * Ensure that it has no &lt;clipPath&gt;, edit if needed.
     * Originals is directory for original SVGs, Remakes if for remade but unoptimized
   * It’s better to run [SvgCleaner](https://github.com/RazrFalcon/svgcleaner) on it
-  * If emoji-related library data changed → copy opt.xml тo NotoEmoji
+  * If emoji-related library data changed → copy opt.xml from AutoBuilder to NotoEmoji
-  * Make sure Unicodia is closed, run tape.bat
+  * Make sure **Unicodia is closed**, run tape.bat
 * Two or more skintones (e.g. interracial kiss/handshake): same.
 They are neither repainted nor checked.
 * One skintone (one person, same-race handshake…), repainted versions are stored
   * After that press Ctrl+Shift+Q in Unicodia.